jerome-trc/biomorph/doc/lumps.md

 - An array with the key "`upgrades`".
 This array can contain objects, each of which must have three fields:
 	- "`input`", a string with the name of a weapon class.
 The player must have this weapon to perform the upgrade.
 	- "`output`", a string with the name of a different weapon class.
 The player receives this weapon if they perform the upgrade.
 	- "`cost`", a number (integral only) representing how many Weapon Upgrade Kits the player will need to consume in order to perform the upgrade.
+	- "`reversible`" (**optional**), a boolean.
+If this is present and set to `true`, an extra upgrade recipe will be generated which has the same upgrade kit cost but with the input and output weapon classes flipped.
 - An object with the key "`loot`".
 This object can contain arrays with the following keys:
 	- "`melee`"
 	- "`pistols`"